gildobjanschi/RISCV_PROCESSOR/README.md

 > ./sim.sh -m
 ```

-To run the processor either in the simmulator or on the FPGA you need to build the RISC V sample apps first.
+To run the processor either in the simmulator or on the FPGA you need to build the RISC-V sample apps first.
+To build each one of the Console, TestC and the Dhrystone applications:

 ```
 > cd <blue_whale_repository>/apps/<name_of_the_app>/Release